Your Retirement Options

 • Before 1 April 2015: NPA = 65

 • On or After 1 April 2015: NPA = State Pension Age, with a minimum of 65.
-That means those who have a State Pension Age lower than 65, still have a NPA of 65 in the LGPS.
+That means those who have a State Pension Age lower than 65, still have a NPA of 65 in the pension scheme.
 As your Normal Pension Age is linked to your State Pension Age, if your State Pension Age increases so too will your Normal Pension Age.
 You can find out your State Pension Age at http://gov.uk/calculate-state-pension

 You cannot take your pre and post April 2015 benefits separately.
 They must be taken at the same time.